sebastianzillessen/MScThesis/Readme.md

 lem, by representing the statistical models and their assumptions as a statistical knowl- edge base and implementing the process into a user-friendly web application.
-The model selection is in uenced by expressing preferences applying on dierent context domains and the close integration of the clinician and insights she/he can give related to the pro- cess.
-This will enable clinicians { even without a background in statistics or informatics { to answer their research questions in an appropriate way and to make evidence based decisions.
+The model selection is in uenced by expressing preferences applying on different context domains and the close integration of the clinician and insights she/he can give related to the pro- cess.
+This will enable clinicians -- even without a background in statistics or informatics -- to answer their research questions in an appropriate way and to make evidence based decisions.